+“Prize Fighter” (with Kelly Clarkson) Trisha Yearwood Written by Jessi Alexander, Sarah Buxton, and Ross Copperman Yes, it’s been more than seven years since Trisha Yearwood has released a proper single.
+Yes, it was worth the wait.
 “Prize Fighter” is uplifting, inspirational, and powerful.
 It showcases Yearwood’s still flawless voice, an instrument that is effective at every setting between whisper and shout, and is always properly calibrated to the material it delivers.
 It’s a credit to Kelly Clarkson that she can even keep up with Yearwood, and her contributions to the track are complementary, if not entirely necessary.

 Songs have such a big impact on our life experience that they sometimes inspire songs of their own.
 It’s a cool theme that I wish more singers and songwriters would explore.
 Here are some of my favorite examples of this theme: Trisha Yearwood, “The Song Remembers When” Far and away, the gold standard for songs about songs.
 I love the way the intro’s guitar hook is repeated immediately after Yearwood, sings, “When I heard that old familiar music start.”
 Producer Garth Fundis is the unsung hero of this classic recording, which has always seen heaps of deserved praise for Hugh Prestwood’s poetic songwriting and Yearwood’s skillful interpretation.